deniselashlley/gatsby-netlify-cms/src/pages/testimonials/index.md

   - author: Melanie - Soulful Sistahood workshop
     description: >-
       "Yesterday was soooo divine it felt so great being in a safe space to share and release.
-Im truly ‘Powered Up’ this morning and feeling so much gratitude.
+I'm truly ‘Powered Up’ this morning and feeling so much gratitude.
 You're an amazing womBman ❤ please add me to your mailing list for more sista circles"
   - author: Nancy - Workplace Yoga